 Dip the brush in the stain mix and run the brush across the brick in smooth, overlapping coats, making sure that no area receives more stain than another area.

-After Staining the Brick
+Cure the Stained Brick

 Curing time depends on the temperature, humidity level, and airflow.
 Stained brick in warm, dry, lightly breezy conditions will be dry to the touch almost immediately upon application.
 Areas where the stain may have pooled up, instead of soaking into the brick, may take a day or two to be dry to the touch.
 For particularly thick, pooled areas, dab with a clean cotton rag to remove the excess.

 Tips For Staining Brick